mikelm2020/video-streaming/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Because this project is an API can you use Postman, or any client
+In the next link can you use the API, the indications are:
+1. Login with the email: jonas@gmail.com and password: Lafrancia
+2. Copy token
+3. Click in authorized button
+4. Paste token in value field
+5. Click in Authorize button
+6. Click in close button
+7. Can you use the API
+8. Logout with refresh-token
+9. Copy refresh-token from response of login
+10. Paste refresh-token in request body of logout

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more examples, please refer to the [Documentation](https://service-streaming.onrender.com/)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>